Aircraft Continuous Descent Trial

 The CDO trial will only affect a small proportion of fights into Melbourne, and we expect a large majority of current aircraft operations to remain unchanged.

-To provide feedback during the trial, please use the Survey or Feedback tools at the bottom of this page.
+To provide feedback during the trial, please use the Survey tool at the bottom of this page.

 For questions relating to specific aircraft operations or to make a complaint, please contact our Noise Complaints and Information Service (NCIS).